-2.4.
-Impact plan
+4. Impact Plan

-As mentioned in Section 4, at the application stage for the majority of the Irish Cancer Society awards, applicants will be required to complete an impact plan based on the Theory of Change model outlined in Section 4.
+As mentioned in Section 3, at the application stage for the majority of the Irish Cancer Society awards, applicants will be required to complete an impact plan based on the Theory of Change model.

 The purpose of including an impact plan at the application stage is to focus all projects on working towards achieving impact from the outset.